Juicyburger1250/Y-maze_Counter/README.md

 - Input: number of samples to calculate, records (in string).
 - Calculations: number of triads, whether the triad is spontaneous alternation or not.
 - Output: number of Total Possible Triads, number of Spontaneous Alternations, Alternation percentage.
+## Possible upgrades
+I do not have plans to upgrade yet.
+- Exclusion of extreamly long / short trial
+- Sample naming
+- Stastical calculation
 ## Acknowledgement
 This program was thought, and created while participating Pre-URP 2024, in `LAB OF NEURONAL CELL DEATH, DGIST`.
 I deeply thank Ms. Ha and Prof. Yu for letting me have wonderful, scholar experiences during the camp.